What is the best external monitor for a MacBook Pro?

 As it has been stated before, in case you want to benefit from the best curved monitor for Mac, you should consider the models starting from 30 inches.

-The thing is that you are not likely to benefit from smaller variants.
+The best 38 inch monitor will pay you off with detailed and crisp visuals.
 However, if you use the screen only to work on, perhaps, a flat panel is more suitable providing top resolution and great performance.

 Moreover, if you have a flat monitor, you will move to a 16:9 ratio while it is 21:9 in case of curved models.
-So, if you have a curved display, you will be taken to the “ultrawide” area.
+So, if you have the largest computer monitor, you will be taken to the “ultrawide” area.

 If you are currently searching for the best display for MacBook, pay attention to curved models.
-Although they are only gaining momentum now, curved screens may boast of technical improvements and natural way of viewing.
+Although they are only gaining momentum now, the best 5K monitor of a curved type may boast of technical improvements and natural way of viewing.
+Besides, it’s better to have a monitor cover to avoid scratches.

 Since both types have their advantages and disadvantages, here everything depends on your requirements.